ohkuom/awesome-atm-hacking/README.md

 # Awesome ATM Hacking
-A curated list of awesome ATM hacking resources.
-Feel free to suggest blogs, papers and talks.
+A curated list of awesome ATM hacking resources. \n Feel free to suggest blogs, papers and talks.
 ## Offensive
 - Everything you need to know about ATM attacks and fraud